Shanghai Intl Violin Competition To Hold Finals Online In August - UrduPoint

 Shanghai Int'l Violin Competition To Hold Finals Online In August

-SHANGHAI, (UrduPoint / Pakistan Point News - 13th Jul, 2022 ) --:The third Shanghai Isaac Stern International Violin Competition will hold an online concert for the finals in August, the organizers announced Tuesday.
+SHANGHAI, (UrduPoint / Pakistan Point News - 14th Jul, 2022 ) :The third Shanghai Isaac Stern International Violin Competition will hold an online concert for the finals in August, the organizers announced Thursday.

 According to the plan, the six finalists will not be rated through competition.
 Instead, from August 26 to 28, they will jointly perform at a concert online in six different cities.